+There are numerous benefits to this approach: It allows us the opportunity to guide patients through their recovery by explaining proper care before their first post-surgical visit.
+Our patients get the reassurance they’re healing normally without having to be seen in person before they’re scheduled to return to the office.
+It enables patients to freely communicate and thus feel more comfortable posing questions in the early stages of their recovery process.
+Post-surgical selfies are never a replacement for an in-person follow-up visit but they are an effective complement to any “after-care” protocol.
+A recent study published in the Aesthetic Surgery Journal drew the same conclusion.
+Researchers studied the use of a smartphone-based cosmetic surgery post-operative follow-up protocol, in which 57 plastic surgery patients sent their surgeon’s smartphone pictures of their surgical sites within 48 to 72 hours post-surgery.
 Prior to discharging them, plastic surgeons texted their patients with instructions on how and when to forward these post-operative pictures.
 Surgeons then responded to their patients the very day they sent the photos to review their post-op progress.
 Patients recorded their thoughts in a questionnaire evaluating their experience and satisfaction with the program, according to the study.
-The study’s findings confirmed that “the smartphone can be effectively utilized by the surgeon to both enhance the patient’s postoperative experience and alert the surgeon to early postoperative problems.”
+The study’s findings confirmed that “the patient can effectively utilize the smartphone” to report progress to the surgeon.
+This both enhances the patient’s postoperative experience and alert the surgeon to early postoperative problems.